nymtech/dev-portal/src/tutorials/simple-service-provider/sending-message.md

 * A __Service Provider__ backend service
 * 2 Nym websocket clients, one for each component above

 Simply fill in the fields in your browser and click `Send`.
 In your browser you will see the message sent to the SP, followed by the response from the SP.
-In your console you will see the logged incoming and outgoing messages from the SP.
+In your console you will see the logged incoming message from the UC, and the reply message to itfrom the SP.

 <img src="../../images/tutorial_image_5.png"/>